-In addition to the information on climate change present in the Status of the Species section for whales and sea turtles, the discussion is to resents furth chackground information on global climate change as well as past and podicted future effects of global climate change throughout the range of the ESA-listed species onsidered her.
-Additionally, we present the available information on predicted effects of simate changes the action area and how listed whales and sea turtles may be affected by those podicted environmental changes over a time span of the proposed action for which can realist.
-It callyze impacts.
-Climate change is also relevant to the Environmental Base line a.
-Sumulative Effects sections of this Opinion, but rather than include partial discussions several status as of this Opinion, we are synthesizing this additional information into the discussions.
+In addition to the information on climate change presented in the Status of the Species section for whales and sea turtles, the discussion below presents further background information on global climate change as well as past and predicted future effects of global climate change throughout the range of the ESA-listed species considered in this Opinion.
+Below is the available information on predicted effects of climate change in the action area and how listed whales and sea turtles may be affected by those predicted environmental changes over a time span of the proposed action for which we can realistically analyze impacts, yet are discussed and considered for longer time periods when feasible.
+Climate change is also relevant to the Environmental Baseline and Cumulative Effects sections of this Opinion, but rather than include partial discussions in several sections of this Opinion, we are synthesizing this additional information into one discussion.